Second Persian invasion of Greece: Tactical analysis

 The Greek style of warfare had been honed over the preceding centuries.
 It revolved around the hoplite, members of the middle-classes (the zeugites) who could afford the armour necessary to fight in this manner.
-The hoplite was, by the standards of the time, heavily armoured, with linothorax or a breastplate (originally bronze, but probably by this stage made of organic materials such as linen (possibly linothroax) and leather, greaves, a full helmet, and a large round shield (the aspis).
+The hoplite was, by the standards of the time, heavily armoured, with linothorax or a breastplate (originally bronze, but probably by this stage made of organic materials such as linen (possibly linothorax) and leather, greaves, a full helmet, and a large round shield (the aspis).
 Hoplites were armed with a long spear (the doru), which was evidently significantly longer than Persian spears, and a sword (the xiphos).
 Hoplites fought in the phalanx formation; the exact details are not completely clear, but it was a close-knit formation, presenting a uniform front of overlapping shields, and spears, to the enemy.
 Properly assembled, the phalanx was a formidable offensive and defensive weapon; on occasions when it is recorded to have happened, it took a huge number of light infantry to defeat a relatively small phalanx.
 It is also possible that the "leather armor" was actually untanned or partially tanned rawhide rather than fully tanned leather, because modern tests have concluded that plain or treated rawhide is a significantly better material for making armor than leather.

 The phalanx was vulnerable to being outflanked by cavalry, if caught on the wrong terrain, however.
 The hoplite's heavy armour and long spears made them excellent troops in hand-to-hand combat and gave them significant protection against ranged attacks by light troops and skirmishers.
 Even if the shield did not stop a missile, there was a reasonable chance the armour would.

 The Persian infantry used in the invasion were a heterogeneous group drawn from across the empire.
 However, according to Herodotus, there was at least a general conformity in the type of armour and style of fighting.
 The troops were, generally speaking, armed with a bow, 'short spear' and sword, carried a wicker shield and wore at most a leather jerkin.
 The one exception to this may have been the ethnic Persian troops, who may have worn a corslet of scaled armour.
 Some of the contingents may have been armed somewhat differently; for instance, the Saka were renowned axemen.
 The 'elite' contingents of the Persian infantry seem to have been the ethnic Persians, Medians, Cissians and the Saka.
 The foremost of the infantry were the royal guards, the Immortals, although they were still armed in the aforementioned style.
 Cavalry was provided by the Persians, Bactrians, Medes, Cissians and Saka; most of these probably fought as lightly armed missile cavalry.
 The style of fighting used by the Persians was probably to stand off from an enemy, using their bows (or equivalent) to wear down the enemy before closing in to deliver the coup de grace with spear and sword.